 - Intermarriage – The parties to the marriage were related to each other, such as a marriage between a father and daughter;

-2) one of the parties is under 16 years of age;
+- Under Age – One of the parties to the marriage is under 16 years of age;

-4) one of the parties was committing bigamy, meaning one spouse was married to someone else at the time of the marriage;
+- Bigamy – One of the parties was legally married to someone else at the time of the marriage;

-5) force, menace, or duress was used in obtaining the marriage; and
+- Force – Force, menace, or duress was used to obtain the marriage; and